-Ruth also sits on the Steering Committee of the International Association of Religion Journalists and, as a certified Media Trainer, often runs workshops and events for younger journalists.
+Ruth is also a certified Media Trainer and often runs workshops for younger journalists.

 Born and raised in London, England, Ruth spent three years at Trinity and All Saints College, Leeds University where she obtained a Bachelor of Arts degree in Public Media and History.